 Can handles from journalists or editorial staff be exempted?

 Yes, however, they must meet the following requirements:

 - Bio discloses affiliation to news publisher and links to the publication’s website.

 - Reporter/journalist must be listed in their parent org website.

 What happens if a news publisher does not have an associated website?

 News publishers can submit their parent organization’s website as long as their affiliation is stated within it.

 Can news entertainment shows get exempted?

-News entertainment shows are not considered news publishers and would need to get certified to run issue ads.
+News entertainment shows are not considered news publishers and need to get certified to run issue ads.

 Check out these pages: